nvtkaszpir/config-prusa-prometheus-json-exporter/README.md

 ## Known limitations

-- Works with Prusa Mini+ firmware 4.4.1, but should be easy to adjust to other printers, if they expose certain data over API in JSON format.
+- Works with Prusa Mini+ firmware 4.4.1 and 5.1.2 (and probably anything in between of those versions), but should be easy to adjust to other printers, if they expose certain data over API in JSON format.

 - for now it supports only one printer instance (especially in dashboard), because I have only one printer.
 Feel free to create PR.

-- prometheus scrapes printer status every second, doing it more frequently becomes problematic
+- prometheus scrapes printer status every second, doing it more frequently becomes problematic, and even this sometimes can lead to missing metrics

 ## Directories